 Another important thing to think about with your HSA is how you plan to use it.
 I like to recommend that you think of your HSA as basically an extra IRA.

 The great thing about the HSA is that there isn’t a rule that you have to use your HSA funds in the same year that you incur a medical expense.
 What this means is that you can pay for a medical expense out-of-pocket, allow the contributions in your HSA to stay invested, and then withdraw those contributions tax-free free sometime in the future.
-Just make sure to keep good records if you opt to take this route.

 What Happens If You Don’t Use Your HSA Funds For Healthcare Expenses?